 CPI-U-XNV data are published three business days following the monthly CPI-U data release.
 See the CPI Release Calendar for publications dates.

 The Bureau is soliciting feedback on this index as a replacement for the current new vehicles index and is thus publishing it on a research basis.
 Our intention is to release an updated file each month after the initial release on May 16, 2019; it will be released approximately three days after the monthly CPI release.
 As we continue evaluation of the use of this new source, we would specifically like to know whether you agree that this proposal constitutes an improvement over the existing methodology and data source, but appreciate any additional feedback on this data.
-Please send your feedback on the research new vehicle data to: firstname.lastname@example.org.
-Other CPI related questions should be sent to email@example.com.
+Please send your feedback on the research new vehicle data and other CPI related questions to firstname.lastname@example.org.